concrete5-community/gh-package-release-attach/README.md

 # Export-ignore a file named "phpunit.xml" in the root directory
 /phpunit.xml export-ignore

-# Export-ignore a file named "README.xmlmd" in the root directory
+# Export-ignore a file named "README.md" in the root directory
 /README.md export-ignore
 ```